LiMium/vite-plugin-sveltekit-telephone/README.md

 - Not battle tested yet
 - Only supports typescript, not javascript
 - Doesn't intend to cover all use-cases, frameworks
-- Runtime Shield for arguments is TBD.
+- A Basic Runtime Shield for arguments exists, but a complete shield is TBD.
 See issue [#1](https://github.com/LiMium/vite-plugin-sveltekit-telephone/issues/1)

 ## Usage